Post Summary: 25 Adventurous Things To Do In Kauai, Hawaii

 North Shore Activities

-The North shore of Kauai is famously known for their rain.
+The North Shore of Kauai is famously known for its rain.
 It gets more rain than most places on the island, but that also means that the north shore is incredibly lush and green!

 There are plenty of beautiful beaches to explore, waterfalls to see, and ways to relax on the north shore.
 Keep reading for our favorite things to do in Kauai on the North Shore!